uni-courses/snncompare/README.md

 ## Example

-Below is an example of the SNN behaviour of the MDSA algorithm without adaptation, without radiation, on a (non-triangular) input graph of 3 nodes.
+Below is an example of the SNN behaviour of the MDSA algorithm without adaptation, without radiation, on a (non-triangular) input graph of 5 nodes.
 <img src="example.gif" width="1280" height="960" />

-The green dots are when the neurons spike, non-spiking neurons are not visible.
+The green dots are when the neurons spike, non-spiking neurons are yellow.

 ## Brain adaptation